 - Most flights are 1.2 hours, and the above-quoted costs are based on industry average times it takes for students to learn the training and don’t include the cost for pre and post-briefing.

 - You should add 10% more costs just in case you need to have additional lessons or briefings.

-Pay as you go!
-And don’t forget to include living expenses!
+Remember to Finance pilot training, you Pay as you go and don’t forget to include living expenses!

 Here are options